 Communication to Other Practitioners (Ref: Para.
-55(a))
+57(a))

-A110.
-Relevant matters to communicate with other practitioners about the work to be performed, the use to be made of that work, and the form and content of the other practitioner’s communication with the engagement team may include:
+A113.
+Relevant matters that the engagement team may communicate to other practitioners in respect of the work to be performed, the use to be made of that work, and the form and content of the other practitioner’s communication with the engagement team may include:

 A request that the other practitioner, knowing the context in which the engagement team will use the work of the other practitioner, confirms that the other practitioner will cooperate with the engagement team.